worthyag/SixLove/reports/finalReport.md

 _The app that focuses on the user._

 Once I finished a significant portion of the `registration` app functionality.
 I wrote some unit tests.
-The `test_existing_user_can_logout()` test displayed in **code snippet 17** allowed me to realise that there was a problem with when my page redirects.
-The page was only redirecting due to line of code displayed in **code snippet 16**.
+The `test_existing_user_can_logout()` test displayed in **figure 113** allowed me to realise that there was a problem with when my page redirects.
+The page was only redirecting due to line of code displayed in **figure 114**.

 ```html
 <form style="margin-top: 24px;" method="post"